 Ad Exchange Line Item is used to serve ads from one or more AdX accounts.
 Just like AdSense Line Item, its priority is 12 and your AdX account should be linked with Ad Manager to serve this line item.

 While running Preferred Deals, the Ad Exchange Line Item serves before all the Non-Guaranteed line items but only after the Guaranteed Line Items have served.

 How Do these Line Items Work Together?

 Google Ad Manager serves ads based on the priorities selected by you.
 Upon receiving an ad request, GAM goes through all the priority levels to find the most eligible line item.
 First, the non-eligible line items are eliminated on the basis of frequency capping, day-parting, exclusions etc. In the next step, the highest priority line item is selected from the remaining ones to serve the ad.
-If two line items are equally eligible, then the winner is selected on the basis of CPM.
+If two line items are equally eligible, the winner is selected on the basis of CPM.

 But it’s different with Dynamic Allocation

-When a publisher uses the Dynamic Allocation feature in GAM, then the line item selection process changes significantly.
+When a publisher uses the Dynamic Allocation feature in GAM, the line item selection process changes significantly.

 How does a Typical Line Item Setup Look Like?